-Do I Need to Brush My Dog's Teeth?
+Do I Need to Clean My Dog's Teeth?

 Yes!
 Home dental care is one of the best ways to help keep your dog's teeth and gums healthy.
 Start as early as possible in your canine friend's life so he or she will become accustomed to the brushing process.